Feds: Fugitive Who Sold Mail-Order Fentanyl To NJ Customers On Dark Web Indicted On 14 Counts

+This included hundreds of transactions in the Empire Market, according to a 14-count indictment that Sellinger said was returned by a grand jury in Newark on Jan.
+9.

-Wozney "advertised the sale of numerous fentanyl products, including substances that he described as 'close to pure' and 'DANGEROUS LEVEL'," the U.S. attorney said.
+Wozney "advertised the sale of numerous fentanyl products," including items that were described as "close to pure" and "DANGEROUS LEVEL," the U.S. attorney said.

 He then shipped the orders to his customers "in a manner that was designed to evade detection and seizure by border officials and other law enforcement authorities," according to a 14-count indictment returned by a grand jury in Newark on Jan.
 9, Sellinger said.

-"In instances where law enforcement officials seized shipments," he said, "Wozney reshipped those orders and alerted customers that he was modifying his mailing practices to evade detection."
+"In instances where law enforcement officials seized shipments," Sellinger said, "Wozney reshipped those orders and alerted customers that he was modifying his mailing practices to evade detection."

 All the while he was the subject of a Canadian manhunt.